Ed Session Proposals

 Components of an Education Session Proposal

-Description: You will be asked to provide two descriptions.
+- You will be asked to provide two descriptions.
 The first description will be more in depth for the reviewers to read.
-The second will be a brief description (this is your elevator pitch!) that will be included in the NACA App and other print materials.
+The second will be a brief description (this is your elevator pitch!) that will be included on the NACA webpage and other print materials.

 - Undergraduate Students